dyne/Zenroom/docs/pages/zencode-scenario-credentials.md

         participant H as Holder
         participant I as Issuer
         participant B as Blockchain
-        I->>I: 1 create a issuer keypair
+        I->>I: 1 create a issuer key
-        I->>B: 1a publish the verifier
+        I->>B: 1a publish the issuer public key
-        H->>H: 2 create a credential keypair
+        H->>H: 2 create a credential key
         H->>I: 3 send a credential request
         I->>H: 4 reply with the credential signature H->>H: 5 aggregate the credentials